Easy better quantum process tomography: Acknowledgements

-This article has been coauthored by employees of National Technology \& Engineering Solutions of Sandia, LLC under Contract No.\ DE-NA0003525 with the U.S. Department of Energy (DOE).
+This material was funded in part by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Quantum Testbed Pathfinder Program.
+This article has been coauthored by employees of National Technology \& Engineering Solutions of Sandia, LLC under Contract No.~DE-NA0003525 with the U.S.~Department of Energy (DOE).
 The employees own all right, title, and interest in and to the article and are solely responsible for its contents.
-The U.S. Government retains, and the publisher, by accepting the article for publication, acknowledges that the U.S. Government retains, a non-exclusive, paid-up, irrevocable, worldwide license to publish or reproduce the published form of this article or allow others to do so, for U.S. Government purposes.
+The U.S.~Government retains, and the publisher, by accepting the article for publication, acknowledges that the U.S.~Government retains, a non-exclusive, paid-up, irrevocable, worldwide license to publish or reproduce the published form of this article or allow others to do so, for U.S.~Government purposes.
 The DOE will provide public access to these results of federally sponsored research in accordance with the DOE Public Access Plan \href{https://www.energy.gov/downloads/doe-public-access-plan}{https://www.energy.gov/downloads/doe-public-access-plan}.
 This paper describes objective technical results and analysis.
-Any subjective views or opinions that might be expressed in the paper do not necessarily represent the views of the U.S. Department of Energy or the U.S. Government.
+Any subjective views or opinions that might be expressed in the paper do not necessarily represent the views of the U.S.~Department of Energy or the U.S.~Government.